azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 	        [-AzureADAppName <AzureADAppName>]
 ```

+Note:

+For Azure environments otherthan Azure Cloud, don't forget to provide AutomationAccountLocation as the default value won't work in those environments.

 |Param Name|Purpose|Required?|Default value|Comments|
 |----|----|----|----|----|
 |SubscriptionId|Subscription ID of the Azure subscription in which an Automation Account for Continuous Assurance will be created |TRUE|None||